Chapter Nineteen: The Waiting God

 I stared at the chasm for many minutes, trying each variation I thought of.
 First I tried to push harder with my mind.
 When that didn’t work, I tried to push more gently.
 I tried to build the bridge a little at a time, but it got harder and harder the more I added, and I ended up with something that didn’t even reach a quarter of the way across.
 I was clearly missing something.
 When Rinn had done it, it felt like she wasn’t trying at all.
 So I tried not trying at all, just waving my hand and expecting the bridge to appear for me.
 Again, nothing happened.

-Before I began, I rolled Rinn far away from the edge.
-If I was about to do something unwise, I wanted her to be far out of the way.
+I knew I was about to do something unwise.
+And I knew I didn’t want Rinn to get hurt by what was about to happen.
+So I wheeled her away, gripping the wagon’s handle tight in my fist as I brought her far away from the edge.
 Then I walked back alone, to stand at the edge of the chasm, glaring at the city.

 A bridge.
 I could make a bridge.
-But why should I just adapt to the world when it had never adapted to me?
+But why should I just let the world make me play its games, and not make the world play mine?
 I raised my arm like a claw.
 I would show the Blood God what would happen if you tried to control Yali Seti.
-I reached out my will and crushed the ground on the other side of the chasm.
+With my will, I reached out and crushed the ground on the other side of the chasm.
 Under the force of my manifesting, concrete cracked and collapsed, buildings crumbled, and the waste slowly slid and fell into the hole.
-What had Rinn said?
-“Every human is the equal of the entire world”?
-How foolish.
-I was better than this world.
-Rinn and I were the only things that mattered.
-Everything else here, from this insulting chasm standing in my way, to the crumbling temple buildings that had never done me any good anyway, was worthless.
-They didn’t deserve for me to leave them standing.
+Yes, this was the power I deserved.
+When Rinn had said we were the equals of this world, it had meant nothing to me.
+But now, I finally felt something.
+We were better than this world.
+This chasm was an insult to me.
+That temple building standing tall near the edge – what had it ever done for me?
+I crushed it and threw the debris in the pit.
+This city was nothing but a pile of worthless toys.
+Just trash getting in the way of the only things that mattered: Rinn and myself.

 I felt a pressure pushing back at me.
 I could tell what that meant.
 The Blood God didn’t like me calling its world worthless.
 But I didn’t care what it liked.
 I pushed past its resistance, toppling building after building into the pit.
 You tried to kill me, you put the one I love through so much pain, and now you dare tell me how to feel?
 We may have a truce, but you have no right to speak to me.

 Mountains of waste piled up in the pit as I expanded my swath of destruction.
-At last, the heap grew to the very lip of the chasm.
+At last, the heap grew as high as the very lip of the chasm.
 That was my bridge.
-I flattened it down, pounding it into place with a titanic fist of force, compacting the various wreckage into a solid mass.
+With a final gesture, I flattened it down, pounding it into place with a titanic fist of force.

 I stared at the surface.
-It was mostly flat – flat enough to roll the wagon across.
 For a long moment, I wasn’t sure what to do next.
 Then I released my breath.
 The dangerous feeling had relented, a little, and I was suddenly aware of how much anxiety it had given me.
-I hurried to force it back out of my mind.
-Then I walked to fetch Rinn’s wagon.
+I hurried to force it back out of my mind – what had I been doing before I let it take over?
+Right, the whole point of this was to construct the “bridge”.
+And it had worked – it was flat enough to use.
+I could move on now.

 While I wheeled Rinn across the “bridge” I’d made, I tried to clear my head from the feelings it had brought up.
 I knew these feelings were a warning sign for abusive behavior.
 I had read all about it online.
 If someone put their partner on a pedestal, but hated everyone else, they were likely to mistreat their partner too.
 And I was no exception.
 If I let this feeling control me, it would start with me hating things that Rinn liked – in fact, I already had, because this world was something Rinn liked.
-And then, if I was honest with myself, there were things I disliked about Rinn herself, too, and I would hate those things and try to control Rinn so she’d be the way I wanted her to be.
-And then, when Rinn didn’t do what I wanted, I would hate her, and try to make her suffer, even while I still loved her.
+And then, if I was honest with myself, there were things I hated about Rinn herself, too.
+I hated the way she jumped into things without thinking and got away with it.
+I hated the way she could always tell how I was feeling, even when I could hide it from everyone else.
+And if I wasn’t careful, I would try to control Rinn so she’d be the way I wanted her to be.
+And when Rinn didn’t do what I wanted, I would hate her, and try to make her suffer, even while I still loved her.
 These were things that other abusers did all the time, and they were what I would do too.

 But I understood the danger.
 I wouldn’t let that happen.
 It would be dysfunctional to stop myself from ever feeling hatred, but I could keep it directed at the ones that actually deserved it.
 Like the Dalners.
 Like Arinyo Seti.
 Like the Waiting God.
 Like the Blood God.
 Like Morrow.
 Even if Rinn liked those last two.
 I was always allowed to hate abusers, even if Rinn liked them.
 It didn’t count as “hating things Rinn liked” because I wasn’t trying to control what she liked.
 She was allowed to have complicated feelings about Morrow.
 I could make myself be okay with that.
 And she was allowed to like the Blood God, because –